-APPROACH It has been identified within our school setting that teachers need to be better equipped with the knowledge and teaching methods to consider what happens in the brain as children learn to read, write and spell.
-Teachers need knowledge about the complexity of the written code of English and how it can be taught.
-We need to examine the extensive research in the studies of the science of reading, writing and spelling.
-It's important that we become aware of the importance of ensuring children have had the chance to learn the connections between letter sounds and letter shapes and formation.
-We want to break down and understand how the brain processes letters in a word to build word knowledge or orthographic maps.
-We believe if we have the knowledge and resources for teaching the code explicitly and systematically, those children who are hard to mayo in relation to reading and writing, outcomes will improve through the for teaching the code explicitly and systematically, those children who are hard to move in relation to reading and writing outcomes will improve through the implementation of an explicit and systematic approach.
-A whole school focus on Structured Literacy will be used as an intervention and method of effective practice to accelerate, strengthen and broaden each learner's knowledge and understanding relating to phonological awareness.
-This will help and foster children's ability to decode and sound out words in the context of reading, writing and spelling.
+APPROACH We have been developing our knowledge and skill in the area of structured literacy for the past two years, after it was identified that teachers needed to be better equipped with the knowledge and teaching methods to consider what happens in the brain as children learn to read, write and spell.
+Teachers needed knowledge about the complexity of the written code of English and how it can be taught, for both reading and writing.
+We have examined extensive research in the studies of the science of reading, writing and spelling.
+We found that it was very important for students to have had the chance to learn the connections between letter sounds and letter shapes and formation, and a clearer understanding and more explicit teaching of the building of sentences.
+We have worked to break down and understand how the brain processes letters in a word to build word knowledge or orthographic maps.
+We believe that when teaching the code explicitly and systematically, children who are hard to move in reading and writing improve with acceleration.
 We need to consider that for the large majority of our children historical guided reading and writing approaches have provided a good scaffold for a majority of children to be successful.
 However for a small group of our learners such practice hasn't been as effective and has left gaps in learning.
 These children need other scaffolds, processes, progressions or codes in their learning to ensure they grasp the fundamentals of literacy.
 We need to consider how structured literacy can be interwoven into guided reading and structured writing sessions for these children.
+A whole school focus on Structured Literacy in both reading and writing will continue with more focus on the teaching of writing in 2023.
 ASSESSMENT Children will be identified as target students through our school wide assessment procedures of progress made in reading and writing.
 Those children who are working towards their expected level in reading and writing in Years 2-6 will be identified as our target students.
-These children will undergo our Structured Literacy Screening tool.
+These children will either undergo our Structured Literacy Screening too, or if they have been identified in the past, their screening will continue as they move to the next class.
 All new entrant children will undergo our Structured Literacy Screening tool on arrival to school.
 These assessments will be used as baseline data and will be administered again to map progress made.